 Perhaps we witnessed the ineptitude of our parents in social gatherings?
 Maybe they modelled clumsy social interaction and bad communication: They showed no social graces or etiquette.

 Perhaps bad stuff happened in social situations, such as arguments and fights?
-Perhaps you were embarrassed or humiliated by something you said or did?
+Perhaps you were embarrassed, humiliated or ashamed by something you said or did?
 Or maybe you were involved in a traumatic incident or witnessed something horrific whilst in a crowded place?

 Such things lay down patterns or blueprints in the brain that then serve as reference points.
 How you feel at social gatherings today is based on these reference points.
 This means that, even years later, a family get-together or a party can trigger old emotions because the situation somehow matches something that happened in the past.

 The alarm reaction gets triggered, resulting in anxious symptoms: racing heart, sweating, fast breathing, dry mouth, embarrassment, clumsiness, awkwardness, lack of confidence, even total panic.

 In effect, social anxiety is an emotional trance state that keeps you rooted to the past.
 You feel as if you are ten years old again, humiliated in the classroom.

 The reason we have emotions

 With high levels of social anxiety, wouldn’t life simply be easier without emotion, as if we could just press the ‘off’ switch and remain cool, calm and collected, no matter the situation?
 What’s the point of all this emotion?